All the Law & Order: SVU Detectives Through the Years

 Joe Velasco (Octavio Pisano) holds the honor of being Fin's current partner.

-The unit met Velasco as the replacement for Junior Detective Katriona "Kat" Tamin (Jamie Gray Hyder) — and audiences quickly learned he is a former undercover agent with a challenging childhood that forced him to flee to NYC to escape a life of crime.
-Velasco's experiences have proven handy in numerous cases, but he took a while to earn Benson's trust.
-Nowadays, Velasco is a trusted mentor to many of the new Law & Order detectives.
+The unit met Velasco as the replacement for Junior Detective Katriona "Kat" Tamin (Jamie Gray Hyder).
+Audiences quickly learned he was a former undercover agent with a challenging childhood that forced him to flee to NYC to escape a life in the cartel.
+Velasco's experiences proved handy in numerous cases, and after he finally earned Benson's trust, he even landed a promotion.
+Velasco left the squad in Season 27 after the DEA recruited him for a long-term undercover assignment in California.

 Officer Tonie Churlish (Jasmine Batchelor)